How to Make Pickles – Refrigerator Method

 Quick pickling is our favourite method for pickling food.
 Why?
 Because it’s quick!

-This method works for more than just cucumbers/pickles but today’s recipe is all about the cucumber pickle.
+This method works for more than just cucumbers/pickles but today’s recipe is all about the classic pickle.

-The below recipe has been passed down by my grandmother and we are so excited to share it with the world.
-It is a small reminder of the woman she was.
-We love the idea that her pickles will travel to other homes and be enjoyed by so many.
-But before we get into the recipe.
+This recipe has been passed down by my grandmother and I’m so excited to share it with you.
+It’s a small reminder of the woman she was.
+I love the idea that her pickles will travel to other homes and be enjoyed by so many.
+But before we get into the recipe let’s go over a few items!

 What exactly is quick pickling?